Ashish-Bind/Responsive-Restaurent-Front-End-Project/README.md

 # Responsive-Restaurent-Front-End-Project
-Basic One page Responsive webpage of Restaurant by Using HTML and CSS JavaScript is not Used
+ Basic One page Responsive webpage of Restaurant by Using HTML and CSS.
+ JavaScript is not Used.
-Front End Static Web Page
+ Front End Static Web Page.
-Login and Order now Button is not Fucntional
+ Login and Order now Button is not Fucntional.